ZNHuang/radialmri/README.md

 ## Detailed Usage

-Please refer to the jupyter notebooks in the test folder. test.ipynb shows the basics and [Example_Crane.ipynb](/tests/Example-Crane.ipynb) shows the details.
+Please refer to the jupyter notebooks in the example folder. test.ipynb shows the basics and [Example_Crane.ipynb](/tests/Example-Crane.ipynb) shows the details.

 ## Testing Data

 Due to patient data involved, I'm not able to push realistic example as testing data to the repository.
-In the test/ directory, there is an example based on a short vedio for demonstration purpose.
+In the example/ directory, there is an example based on a short vedio for demonstration purpose.
 Unrealistic coil sensitivites and phase were used for simplicity.
 This example will show how the package works from simulation to reconstruction.

 ## Reference